NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 last congestion event.

 *K*:
-The time period in seconds it takes to increase the current congestion window size to *W<sub>max</sub>*.
+The time period in seconds it takes to increase the congestion window size at the beginning of the current congestion avoidance stage to *W<sub>max</sub>*.

 *current_time*:
 Current time of the system in seconds.